zuofengli/lancet/README.md

 Code written in Java and Python.

-The paper could be accessed here: <a href="http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2995682/">Lancet: a high precision medication event extraction system for clinical text.
+The paper could be accessed here: <a href="http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2995682/" target="_blank">Lancet: a high precision medication event extraction system for clinical text.
 J Am Med Inform Assoc.
 2010 Sep-Oct; 17(5): 563–567.</a>

 You could evaluate Lancet at my online demo at:/Not available now./